muggy8/improbable/have-and-havenot/5asbJ6YG.md

 The sharp pain in my chest I felt during the exam was now gone.

-In its place, however, was the dull ache of regret and remorse.
+In its place, however, was the dull ache of regret and dissapointment.

 Tears were now flowing like a river down my face as I turned my face away from Phanna and the others.